Skip to content

 For actual quota after creating a team space, verify it again on the Teams page.

-If you plan to enable public registration, password recovery, or email change, configure the Mail Delivery group first.
+If you plan to enable public registration, password recovery, email change, or email-code MFA, configure the Mail Delivery group first.

 If you plan to enable external authentication, configure Public site URL correctly first and copy the redirect URI from Admin -> External Auth to the identity provider.
 If you plan to connect online preview or online editing such as OnlyOffice, focus on: